diogoshibata/terraform-bastion/README.md

 The labs from 040 to 070 will walk you through the creation of all the resources managed by the Resource Manager in the Hands-On Lab.
 So, if you want to provision a standardized Oracle Cloud Infrastructure without publish security information in logs or other files, follow the labs from 040 to 070.

+>
 >**ATTENTION**
 >
+>In this workshop, creating resources manually is a more secure way to work, since we made here some simplifications that expose security information that must not be shared or exposed.
+>

->In this workshop, creating resources manually is a more secure way to work, since we made here some simplifications that expose security informations that must not be shared or exposed.
-At the end of the Lab 050, there is a Terraform configuration zip file that does not expose the security information managed at the Lab 050.
-If you use this fil, you can jump directly to the Lab 100 after the completion of Lab 050.
+[comment]: # At the end of the Lab 050, there is a Terraform configuration zip file that does not expose the security information managed at the Lab 050.
+If you use this file, you can jump directly to the Lab 100 after the completion of Lab 050.

 * *[Lab 040](https://github.com/diogoshibata/terraform-bastion/blob/master/Lab%20040/lab040.md): Understanding the OCI concepts.*
 * *[Lab 050](https://github.com/diogoshibata/terraform-bastion/blob/master/Lab%20050/lab050.md): Accessing the Tenancy and configuring the IAM (and other accounts).*